waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Maintenance is Mandatory:** I must perform maintenance (notepad, agents) and fix tools *immediately* when a manual approach fails repeatedly.
 Deferring these actions, as I did with my pathfinder, is a critical process failure.
 There is no "later" for an LLM.
-- **Trust but Verify:** I must trust my tools and agents, but this trust must be earned.
-When a tool like my pathfinder repeatedly fails, it's not the map's fault; it's a bug in my code that requires immediate attention.
+- **Trust the Data Over Perception:** My pathfinder tool was NOT broken in the way I initially thought.
+I failed to correctly perceive impassable walls on the map, leading me to believe the tool was generating incorrect paths.
+The tool correctly navigated around obstacles I missed.
+I must trust the ground-truth data from the map XML over my own visual assessment.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.

 # II.
 Game Mechanics & Battle Intel
 ## A. Tile Mechanics & Traversal
 - `ground`: Standard walkable tile.
 - `impassable`: Walls, furniture, etc. Cannot be walked on.
 - `elevated_ground`: Walkable ground at a different elevation.
 Traversal to/from `ground` requires `steps`.
+Cannot initiate SURF from here.
 - `steps`: Allows vertical movement between `ground` and `elevated_ground`.
+To begin surfing from `steps` adjacent to water, the SURF move must be used from the party menu.
 - `grass`: Tall grass where wild Pokémon appear.
 - `ledge`: One-way traversal, can be jumped down but not up.
 - `water`: Requires SURF to traverse.